 All members are required to adhere to the Code of Conduct at all functions.
-Violations of the Code of Conduct include: abusive language, club throwing, cheating, disrespect of volunteers or officials, abuse of the golf course (divots not replaced, bunkers not raked, ball marks not repaired, and the like), discarded trash not placed in proper receptacles, vandalism, smoking or chewing tobacco products, use of drugs or alcohol, not adhering to the dress code, leaving the course during a competitive round without the permission of an AJG official, or any other conduct not becoming of an AJG member.
+Violations of the Code of Conduct include: abusive language, club throwing, cheating, disrespect of volunteers or officials, abuse of the golf course (divots not replaced, bunkers not raked, ball marks not repaired, and the like), discarded trash not placed in proper receptacles, vandalism, smoking or chewing tobacco products, use of drugs or alcohol, not adhering to the dress code, leaving the course during a competitive round without the permission of an GJG official, or any other conduct not becoming of an GJG member.
 Violations of the Code of Conduct are subject to the following: a two-stroke penalty, disqualification, or suspension for a period of time as deemed by the tournament committee.
-All violations will be reviewed by the AJG Tournament Committee.
+All violations will be reviewed by the GJG Tournament Committee.

 Most correspondence from the Georgia Junior Golf office is sent to members via email.
 If you have spam blocker software on any of the email addresses you provided during membership registration, be sure to add the following addresses to your list of trusted senders:

 Should the primary email address listed in your player’s club account change or become inactive, please log in to update your contact information.
 You may also call our office to process this important change.